Skip to main content

 This matters because if you're learning mathematics, a lucky wrong method is worse than an honest "I don't know."
 It teaches you bad intuition.

 Claude was best at avoiding this trap.
-When it wasn't sure, it would often say something like "I believe this is correct, but let me walk through my reasoning so you can verify." o1-pro was nearly perfect at showing valid reasoning.
+When it wasn't sure, it would often say something like "I believe this is correct, but let me walk through my reasoning so you can verify."
+GPT-5.5 Pro was nearly perfect at showing valid reasoning.
 GPT-4 and DeepSeek occasionally got lucky.

 What's Coming (And What It Means)